 Strong Relationship With the Government

-Berger & Montague’s Whistleblower, Qui Tam & False Claims Act Group has the resources and experience to prosecute the largest and most complex whistleblower cases.
+Berger Montague’s Whistleblower, Qui Tam & False Claims Act Practice Group Has the Resources and Experience to Prosecute the Largest and Most Complex Whistleblower Cases.

 Most qui tam law firms do not have the experience or the resources to litigate a complex whistleblower case, which can be fatal to the case.
-Berger & Montague has both the experience and the resources, and is able to move forward without the active participation of the government in appropriate cases if the government parties do not intervene.
+Berger Montague has both the experience and the resources, and is able to move forward without the active participation of the government in appropriate cases if the government parties do not intervene.

 Another important attribute of a successful qui tam firm is its ability to organize and analyze a large volume of documents.
 Large and complex fraud cases routinely involve millions of pages of documents.
-The Government — if it has a strong working relationship with the whistleblower’s law firm and has faith in the firm’s ability to keep information confidential — will request the whistleblower’s law firm to conduct or assist in the review of the documents.
+If the Government has a strong working relationship with the whistleblower’s law firm and believes the firm can add value to the investigation while committing to keeping the information confidential, the firm might be tasked to conduct or assist in the review of the documents.

-Berger & Montague is uniquely situated to provide this assistance to the Government.
+Berger Montague is uniquely situated to provide this assistance to the Government.
 We have on hand the personnel and technology necessary to fill this role, including our proprietary electronic document database system which can store and make readily available hundreds of millions of documents in a secure and confidential digital environment.
 By participating in this fashion, we can maximize the likelihood that the Government will intervene in the case, or we can be better prepared to pursue the case on our own if the Government declines.

 No Fees Without Recovery

-Berger & Montague’s Whistleblower, Qui Tam & False Claims Act Group litigates cases on a contingent fee basis, so whistleblowers do not pay attorneys’ fees or court costs unless there is a recovery.
+Berger Montague’s Whistleblower, Qui Tam False Claims Act practice group litigates cases on a contingent fee basis, so whistleblowers do not pay attorneys’ fees or court costs unless there is a recovery.

 There are three easy ways to contact our firm: